kaiowagner/code-snippets-web-scraping/README.md

-# code-snippets-web-scraping
+# Web Scraping Code Snippets
-This is a collection of code snippets that I've found useful while studying web scraping
+This is a collection of code snippets that I've found useful while studying web scraping.